top of page

 an improved hydrocephalus shunt

-Please contact us by email if you are interested to know more about the technology and the status of the development.
+Please contact us by email if you are interested to know more about the technology and the status of the development or if you would like to partner with us.

 Article1.png